Improving the Ability of Pre-trained Language Model by Imparting Large Language Model's Experience: Experimental Results

 \textbf{Experimental Setup}.
 To answer this research question, we investigate the characteristics of the faults using the metrics listed below.
 We compute these metrics for all LLMs, as well as the average of these metrics for each project.

 \begin{itemize}[leftmargin=*]

 \item \textbf{Test fail}.
 This metric measures the number of confirmed faults (i.e., functions that fail to pass the test cases) generated by LLMs.

 \item \textbf{Test pass}.
 This metric measures the number of functions that pass the test cases.
-Specifically, for fault generation, this metric indicates instances where the LLMs fail to inject faults.
+Specifically, for fault generation, this metric indicates instances where the LLMs may fail to inject faults or the issue is not necessarily covered by the existing tests.
 In contrast, for clone generation, it represents instances where the generated codes are correct.

 \item \textbf{Time out}.
 This metric measures the number of functions that exceed the test timeout limit of 180 seconds.

 \item \textbf{Other}.
 This metric measures the number of functions generated by LLMs that result in compilation failures or syntax errors.